-This policy is approved by Cabinet Office and implemented by Information & eGovernment Authority (iGA) with the support of Government and public sector entities.
-Any modifications on this policy will be reviewed by ICTGC and approved by Supreme Committee for information & Communication Technology (SCICT).
-In addition, the following roles, and responsibilities for each stakeholder, involved with the policy implementation, have been listed below.
+This policy is approved by Cabinet Office and implemented by the Information & eGovernment Authority (iGA) with the support of Government and public sector entities.
+Any modifications on this policy will be reviewed by ICTGC and approved by Ministerial Committee for Information and Communication Technology (MCICT).
+Additionally, specific roles and responsibilities for stakeholders involved with the policy implementation, are listed below: